XINRUICHEN/Mobile-App-Analysis/README.md

 # Mobile-App-Analysis
-Eda and analysis of dataset google-play-store-apps from kaggle
+EDA and analysis of dataset google-play-store-apps from kaggle

-author: Xinrui(Cindy) Chen
+Author: Xinrui(Cindy) Chen

-This a final project report for course Data Science I.The dataset is obtained from Kaggle https://www.kaggle.com/lava18/google-play-store-apps.
+This a final project report for course Data Science I.The report can be viewed [Here](https://www.kaggle.com/chenxinrui/eda-and-analysis)

 ## Abstract